jonathanw82/Hvac_controlReadme/README_ver3.md

 ### Info:
 This page displays all info including
-* Software version, location and device name.
+* Software Version, Location and Device Name.
 * P I and D responses for both temperature and humidity.
 * PID output value and duration of heating/cooling, humidification/dehumidification.
 * The actual temperature and humidity out of the HVAC itself.